woofmute/woofmute.github.io/rez/data formats/stage/mapshape.md

 - 5 - All values 5 and above will crash.

 ### Layer Type
-The game will let you use values other than 1 and 2 for this, but the other types behave the same as 1 and 2.
+The game will let you use values other than 1 and 2 for this, but the other types seem to behave the same as 1 and 2.
+The game does use 3 sometimes, which is like 1.

 - 1 - Gameplay layer, mainflow events will happen.
 - 2 - Transition layer, mainflow will be paused.
 Used for the short animations between gameplay layers.